-Use varies depending on climate and other factors Sources: California Department of Water Resources (orchards); James Hamilton (data centers); U.S. Department of Energy (hospitals); Golf Course Superintendents Association of America (golf courses)
+^eUse varies depending on climate and other factors

+Sources: California Department of Water Resources (orchards); James Hamilton (data centers); U.S. Department of Energy (hospitals); Golf Course applying this set of rules pay lower energy bills and hence, have a lower impact on the environment.
+So they must not be convinced to become a Code of Conduct Participant.
+Free of charge to download.
+Just Google it.

+Superintendents Association of America (golf courses)